Evan-Kim2028/cross_chain_dexes/README.md

 There are two preprocessing folders. `dex` preprocesses concentrated liquidity dex files and `price` preprocesses the chainlink files.
 Files that retrieved from subgraphs require extra preprocessing because they are broken down into daily files and need to be combined.

 # Charts
-Jupyter notebooks used to create the charts are in the `chart_notebooks` folder.
+Jupyter notebooks used to create the charts are not contained in a subfolder.
+The primary reason is due to import errors that occur if the notebooks are contained in a folder.
 Each one can be run in independent order.
 Note that some charts are saved with a custom formatting library that is not included in this repo that uses a pre-defined color scheme and font from matplotlib.
 Charts are saved in the `charts` folder.